mahimapatel93/jenkins-docker-agent/README.md

 ## 💬 Conclusion

-This setup ensures that Jenkins pipelines run in **containerized environments**, improving scalability, flexibility, and reliability of builds.
+This task helped in understanding how Jenkins pipelines can run inside Docker containers using dynamic agents, which is a common practice in modern DevOps workflows.

 ---